lizardfs/documentation/source/quickstart.rst

    $ man lizardfs-admin or $ lizardfs-admin -h

-Now that you are done with your quick and dirty installation, you can try connecting clients to your fresh LizardFS instance.
+Now that you are done with your basic installation, you can try connecting clients to your fresh LizardFS instance.
 This is documented in the :ref:`connectclient` part of the :ref:`adminguide`.